mcjy99/drone_dev/README.md

 - Find the Zerotier One icon by clicking the arrow on the status bar on the window's bottom right.
 - Select "Join a Network".
 - Paste the network ID in and click "Join"

+### On Jetson Terminal (Ubuntu)
+- Run the ubuntuzerotiersetup.sh by changing the 9e1948db6317a4d2 to network ID in the Zerotier website network created.

 ### Connection
 - Disconnected all wifi and open a command prompt and type "ipconfig" for Windows or "ifconfig" for Ubuntu/Linux.